 Whether you want to sell some chicks or simply have a sustainable flock, you need to know how to mate chickens.
 Helping with the process can not only be rewarding to you; it can be highly interesting and educational to your kids too!
 They’ll quickly go from seeing chickens mate to seeing cute little chicks following their momma.
-So how do chickens mate?
-When should you mate them?
-Let’s find out.
+Here’s how to mate your chickens and when is the best time to mate them!

 Getting started to mate chickens

 The best time to breed your chickens is during spring, which makes winter a great time to start gathering everything!
 Chickens breed all year long, however it’s in spring when the hen’s hormones are at their prime.
 This is related to better breeding behavior, such as nest making, sitting on eggs and taking good care of baby chicks.